OSGConnect/tutorial-ScalingUp-R/README.md

 progress.
 Check your `logs` folder to see the error and HTCondor log files and the `output` folder to see the results of the scripts.

-## Post Process⋅
+## Post Process

-Once the jobs are completed, you can use the information in the output files to calculate an average of all of our computed estimates of Pi.
+Once the jobs are completed, you can use the information in the output files to calculate an average of all of our computed estimates of &pi;.

 To see this, we can use the command: